eddie-jimenez/NinjaOne/Ninja Watcher/README.md

 2. **Waits** for the user to click "Install Now" (ignores "Remind me later" and timeouts)
 3. **Shows** a branded swiftDialog progress window immediately — with the real app name and native icon
 4. **Monitors** the install by watching NinjaOne's own output files for completion
+5. **Handles** apps that resist closure — updates the dialog to tell the user to close the app manually if NinjaOne can't force-close it
-5. **Waits** for any app updater process to finish before showing the completion state
+6. **Waits** for any app updater process to finish before showing the completion state
-6. **Shows** a standalone completion dialog with version numbers once the updater is done
+7. **Shows** a standalone completion dialog with version numbers once the updater is done
-7. **Relaunches** the updated application automatically as the logged-in user
+8. **Relaunches** the updated application automatically as the logged-in user
-8. **Closes** the dialog once the app is visible on screen
+9. **Closes** the dialog once the app is visible on screen

 ---